michel-adelino/best-places/README.md

 ```

-#### Another piece of code that I think is worth mentioning is the Stars component, reused multiple times across the app, and that allows half stars (thanks also to font-awesome): (Marco)
+#### Another piece of code that I think is worth mentioning is the Stars component, reused multiple times across the app, and that allows half stars (thanks also to font-awesome):
 ```
 import React from 'react';